 Students selected for the course should expect to do a substantial amount of reading once the course materials become available.

-Submit applications to Dean Barnes (firstname.lastname@example.org) via email by Friday, October 6, 2017.
+Submit applications to Dean Barnes (firstname.lastname@example.org) via email by Friday, November 9, 2018.
+Additional information about the anticipated budget and funding will be provided before the application deadline.
 Please feel free to contact Dean Barnes with any questions regarding this application process.

 |Course Areas of Practice|